 Working in post-production

 Post-production is the final stage in film and TV production.
-The type, duration, and budget of any film will determine how many different stages and people will be required to be involved in the post-production for each project.
+The type, duration, and budget of any film will determine how many stages and people will be required for post-production.

 The actual video editing is just one part of that final post-production stage.
 Two examples:

-A simple short film may have all of its post-production completed by one editor on their computer at home.
+A simple short film may have all of its post-production completed by a single editor on their home computer.

 You only have to look at the credits of different types of film and TV programmes to see how many people were involved in each project’s post-production.

 There is so much to learn before becoming a professional video editor, especially if you wish to work in TV or film production.
-It may help if you consider becoming a video editor as a longer-term goal.
+It may help if you consider becoming a video editor for complex or high-end productions as a longer-term goal.

 Editing workflow processes